- Military Basics

 The Korean War affected the lives of millions of military members who served in the armed forces during that time, as well as their family members.
 For many, the impact was devastating, as more than 35,000 U.S. service members lost their lives in the war, which was fought in Asia from June 1950 to July 1953 after communist North Korea invaded noncommunist South Korea.

 A Closer Look at the Memorial

-Get an up-close look at the Korean War Veterans Memorial and the plans for a wall of remembrance.
+Get an up-close 3D tour of the Korean War Veterans Memorial and the newest addition to the Memorial, the Wall of Remembrance.

 In a powerful tribute to the nearly 6 million men and women who served during the war, the Korean War Veterans Memorial stands near the Lincoln Memorial in Washington, D.C.
 It includes seven-foot statues of 19 battle-clad soldiers advancing toward the American flag, and a granite wall of etchings representing a cross-section of those who served.
-And now, thanks to a law passed by Congress in 2016, plans are in place for a wall of remembrance to be constructed at the memorial, similar to the one at the Vietnam Veterans Memorial.
-A groundbreaking ceremony was held in May 2021, and construction is expected to be completed by July 2022.Eligibility for inclusion on the wall
+Listen to an interactive app with an audio tour while walking five sections of the Memorial, available in both English and Korean.
+And now, thanks to a law passed by Congress in 2016, a wall of remembrance is constructed at the memorial, similar to the one at the Vietnam Veterans Memorial.
+A groundbreaking ceremony was held in May 2021.Eligibility for inclusion on the wall

 A service member must be classified as an official Korean War casualty to be included on the wall.
 Most of these names are already a matter of record.
 A policy is in place for families to submit the names of other service members who: